 The Chevette Hatchback and L Estate.

 Last Chevette off the Ellesmere Port production line 28th March 1984.

 The Chevette E Estate and the Chevette Saloon.

 The Chevette L and Chevette E Saloon’s..

 The Chevette GL and L Saloon and Hatch.

-Special Chevette HS Painted black with James Hun colours on the car.
-It is believed that this car was presented to James Hunt when he was a Vaxuahll Ambassador.
+Special Chevette HS Painted black with James Hunt colours on the car.
+It is believed that this car was presented to James Hunt when he was a Vauxhall Ambassador.